Modi gives WHO director general Gujarati name | Entertainment

 Prime Minister Narendra Modi on Wednesday gave a new name -- `Tulsi-bhai' -- to Director General of the World Health Organization Dr Tedros Ghebreyesus at his request.

+Dr Ghebreyesus reacted with a laughter when Modi gave him a Gujarati name during a summit here.

-The Tulsi plant (`holy basil' or Ocimum tenuiflorum) has been an integral part of India's spiritual heritage, the prime minister said, speaking at the inaugural ceremony of the three-day Global Ayush Investment and Innovation Summit here.
+The Tulsi plant (`holy basil' or Ocimum tenuiflorum) has been an integral part of India's spiritual heritage, the prime minister said, speaking at the inaugural ceremony of the three-day Global Ayush Investment and Innovation Summit.

-Dr Ghebreyesus, who shared the dais with Modi, tried to start his speech in Gujarati.
+Dr Ghebreyesus, who shared the dais with Modi, had tried to start his speech in Gujarati.

 ''Tulsi is a plant which is an integral part of India's spiritual heritage,'' the prime minister said, noting that there is also Tulsi Vivah festival around the time of Diwali.
-The `bhai' suffix, he said, is a must for a Gujarati, Modi added.
+The `bhai' suffix, he said, is a must for a Gujarati.

-He was especially happy calling Dr Ghebreyesus 'Tulsibhai,' and delighted by the latter's affection for Gujarat, his attempt to speak in Gujarati and his affection for the Indian teachers who taught him in childhood, the prime minister added.
+He was especially happy calling Dr Ghebreyesus 'Tulsibhai,' and delighted by the latter's affection for Gujarat, his attempt to speak in Gujarati and his affection for the Indian teachers who taught him in childhood, Modi added.

+Notably, while Modi and Dr Ghebreyesus shared bonhomie on stage, the Indian government last week took objection to the WHO's methodology for estimating COVID-19 mortality in the country, saying that its mathematical modelling was unsuitable for a vast country like India.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)